-Superconductivity and Superfluidity
+Optional: Superconductivity and Superfluidity

-One of the principles that we just encountered is that nature, being lazy, will go for the lowest energy state possible in some circumstance, all else being equal.
+One of the principles that we just encountered is that nature, being lazy, will go for the lowest energy state possible in some circumstance.
 That's why there is progressive neutronization of matter at higher and higher densities: it's a lower energy state.
 In that same general spirit, we also can have superconductivity and superfluidity in neutron stars.

-The general idea is that if there is an attractive pairing interaction between fermions, then they can couple to form a state with integer spin, and can therefore act like bosons.
+General idea: if there is an attractive pairing interaction between fermions, they can couple to form a state with integral spin, and therefore can act like bosons.
 At a low enough temperature, these "bosons" can form a condensate-like state in which all of the bosons occupy the same quantum state and form a superfluid.
 If the component fermions are charged, this forms a superconductor.
 In normal laboratory experience, the pairing is electronic and happens only at very low temperatures (other than the ceramic high T_c superconductors, which do their thing at liquid nitrogen temperatures or a bit above, almost all laboratory superfluid or superconducting phenomena are observed at temperatures less than 20 K).
-However, in the dense cores of neutron stars, nucleonic pairing can happen.
+However, in the dense core of neutron stars, nucleonic pairing can happen.

 As with all highly degenerate systems, pairing occurs between states near the Fermi surface (recall that in the cores of NS, both protons and neutrons are degenerate, just not relativistically so).
 Since there are many more neutrons than protons, neutrons and protons can't pair up easily because their momenta are substantially different.
 So, consider only n-n and p-p pairings.
-The first gives a superfluid, and the second gives a superconductor.
+The first gives a superfluid, the second a superconductor.

 Another general principle of phase transitions is that they happen only when it is energetically favorable.
-In this case, we need to compare the pairing energy Δ with Ask class: what other energy?
+In this case, need to compare the pairing energy Δ with Ask class: what other energy?
 The thermal energy, kT.
 The pairing energy is extremely difficult to calculate from first principles; one reason is that the medium in which the pairings takes place makes a difference (particularly for the outnumbered protons).
-The value, however, is somewhere around 0.1 MeV.
+The value, however, is somewhere around 1 MeV.
 Ask class: what does that mean for the approximate transition temperatures?
-Since 1 eV equates to about 10^4 K, the transition temperature is around 10^9 K (these are the real high-temperature superconductors of the universe!).
+Since 1 eV is about 10^4 K, the transition temperature is around 10^{10} K (these are the real high-temperature superconductors of the universe!).
 The interior temperatures of neutron stars are expected to be less than this for stars older than a few hundred years at the most, so most of the mass of neutron stars is superconducting and superfluid(!).
-In the inner crust, between neutron drip (at about 4×10^{11} g cm-3) and nuclear density (about 2×10^{14} g cm-3), the free neutrons are probably paired in the 1S_0 state, as in BCS superconductivity (that is, their spins are opposite).
+In the inner crust, between neutron drip (at about 4×10^{11} g cm-3) and nuclear density

+(about 2×10^{14} g cm-3), the free neutrons are probably paired in the 1S_0 state, as in BCS superconductivity (that is, their spins are opposite).
 At higher densities, calculations suggest they are in the 3P_2 state, with aligned spins.
 Protons are probably coupled in the 1S_0 state to form a superconductor.